jponge/website/_drafts/keybase.md

 This is a good idea, because from social networks and Keybase accounts linked to those social networks, you can build a trust network on Keybase.

 Keybase also offered streamlined web and command line user interfaces for managing Keybase, following people and encrypting / decrypting content.
-While Keybase is GnuPG-powered, it provides a simplified workflow for common tasks including key management (e.g., fetching keys of your contacts).
+Keybase provides a simplified workflow for common tasks including key management (e.g., fetching keys of your contacts), and it has GnuPG interoperability.
+You may even make the _devilish_ (read: _convenient_) choice of having your keys stored on Keybase, or just attach existing GnuPG keys that you will still manage locally.

 Like many people I on-boarded when the service opened and it went viral on Twitter.
 But then like many people I never really used it because, well, I'm not using GnuPG everyday anyway.